STREET CUT MORATORIUM

 AB2766 Fund – Authorized by the State, fees are imposed on motor vehicles by the air pollution control districts.
 The fees are collected by the California Department of Motor Vehicles and distributed to local agencies by the South Coast Air Quality Management District to be used for the projects which improve air quality.

-Arterial Highway Rehabilitation Program (AHRP) – The Measure M Arterial Highway Rehabilitation Program (AHRP) helps improve pavement condition in Orange County.
-Specifically, the AHRP is designed to fund pavement rehabilitation projects on arterial roadways throughout Orange County.
+Arterial Highway Rehabilitation Program (AHRP) - The Measure M Arterial Highway Rehabilitation Program (AHRP) is to help improve pavement condition in Orange County.
+Specifically the AHRP is designed to fund pavement rehabilitation projects on major Master Plan of Arterial Highways (MPAH) arterial roadways throughout Orange County.

 Coastal Area Road Improvements and Traffic Signals (CARITS) Fees - The CARITS Fee Program will finance the construction of roadway gaps, intersection improvements and traffic signals within the coastal area circulation system of the County.
 The road improvements to be funded by this program are identified in the South County Road Improvement Action Plan.